Your VA Home Loan Source

 What is the maximum VA home loan?

-Although there is no maximum VA home loan (limited only by the reasonable value or the purchase price), lenders generally limit the maximum VA home loan to $417,000 because most VA home loans are sold in the secondary market, which limits VA home loans to that amount.
+Although there is no maximum VA home loan (limited only by the reasonable value or the purchase price), lenders generally limit the maximum to $417,000 because the loan is sold in the secondary market.
+However, in some cases the lender may allow for a higher loan limit in some geographic areas, depending on current VA loan limits.
+Read more about VA jumbo loans.

 Is a VA guaranteed loan a gift?

 No. It must be repaid, just as you must repay any money you borrow.
 The VA guaranty, which protects the lender against loss, encourages the lender to make a loan with terms favorable to the veteran.
-But if you fail to make the payments you agreed to make, you may lose your home through foreclosure, and you and your family would probably lose all the time and money you had invested in it.
+But if you fail to make the payments, you may lose your home through foreclosure, and you and your family would probably lose all the time and money you had invested in it.
 If the lender does take a loss, VA must pay the guaranty to the lender, and the amount paid by VA must be repaid by you.
-If your loan closed on or after January 1, 1990, you will owe the Government in the event of a default only if there was fraud, misrepresentation, or bad faith on your part.

 Can a veteran get a VA loan to buy or construct a residential property containing more than one family unit?

 Yes, but the total number of separate units cannot be more than four if one veteran is buying.
-If more than one veteran is buying, then one additional family unit may be added to the basic four for each veteran participating; thus, one veteran could buy four units; two veterans, six units; three veterans, seven units, etc.
+If more than one veteran is buying, then one additional family unit may be added to the basic four for each veteran participating; thus, one veteran could buy four units; two veterans, five units; three veterans, six units, etc.

 In addition, if the veteran must depend on rental income from the property to qualify for the loan, the veteran must (a) show that he or she has the background or qualifications to be successful as a landlord, and (b) have enough cash reserves to make the loan payments for at least 6 months without help from the rental income.